Skip to main content

 The success of such an intervention depends on controlling as many interacting variables as possible.
 A workplace wellness program, when viewed through this lens, is an uncontrolled, external input into this finely calibrated system.
 A doctor’s note requesting an exemption is a clinical argument for the necessity of controlling this input to prevent network destabilization.

 Consider the HPG and HPA axes not as separate pathways, but as interacting networks.
-Chronic activation of the HPA axis by from a competitive wellness program or the physiological stress of excessive HIIT exercise leads to sustained elevations of cortisol.
+Chronic activation of the HPA axis by psychological stress from a competitive wellness program or the physiological stress of excessive HIIT exercise leads to sustained elevations of cortisol.

 Cortisol has a direct suppressive effect at the level of the hypothalamus (inhibiting GnRH) and the pituitary (inhibiting LH).
 For a male patient on a TRT protocol that includes Gonadorelin (a GnRH analogue) to maintain endogenous signaling, this cortisol-induced suppression is directly antagonistic to the therapy.